FlaSpaceInst/EZ-RASSOR/dem_scripts/README.rst

 	You only need to update the tags in common for the heightmap, i.e. don't define physics in both the ``.sdf`` and the ``.world`` files.

+6. auto_move
+    Given a ``SOMENAME_pack/``, which contains a model/ and world file, it moves the items to the corresponding folders.
+It also clears the cache for the ``DEM_FILE_IMAGE.jpg`` used to create the terrain but assumes only two items in the ``materials/textures/`` of the model.

 For more quirky details, see the "Making a Gazebo World" section.

 **IMPORTANT NOTE**: Before executing run again, you might want to at least execute the reset command otherwise it will execute the old jobs you sent to